mathchat900/BeverageMachine-PM5/README.md

 - As a necessary plugin you need:

- - Customs
+ .
+Customies
- - EconomyAPI
+ .
+EconomyAPI
- - FormAPI
+ .
+FormAPI

 - To spawn the Drink Machine you must do the command /spawnentity